cregox/cregox.github.io/drafts/nocode.md

 but [gatsby js](https://www.gatsbyjs.org/) does. and hey, i'm just pointing out there at least one option that does something magically so right for how websites should behave... but you shouldn't stop here. if you rather to go for #nocode or [something else entirely](https://dev.to/bholmesdev/before-building-your-next-static-site-with-react-consider-this-2b60) (these also didn't pass the test), go for it. tweak it even, to make it #offlinefirst! please!! 😆

 just keep in mind this is much more important than you may realise. and certainly a manifesto more about [backup](/backup) than code. 😏😘

+ps: this site will be migrated to something like gatsbyjs soon to fully implement pwa. but today (july 2020) it also doesn't pass this test! 😁🤪